welterde/eagle/README.md

 # eagle

-eagle is a lightweight looking glass I've written to interface birdc.
+eagle is an extremely skinny "looking glass" I've written to interface with [BIRD].
+(It only does IPv4 BGP lookups, can it get any more skinny?)

-I wrote this so I could do faster lookups, and at the prodding of dotwaffle.
+I wrote this so I could close a Terminal window, and at the prodding of [@dotwaffle].

 ## Configuration